Will New York Stop Arresting People for Evading Subway Fares?

 Notably absent from calls for reform is Mayor Bill de Blasio, who in his 2013 campaign promised to mend police-community relations while at the same time criticizing NYPD practices.
 Some have since suggested he’s too eager to “get cozy” with the police, while others have said the relationship isn’t cozy enough.

 De Blasio has taken some steps to rein in broken windows.
 For example, he signed legislation that went into effect in June requiring officers to use civil summons as a default approach for first-time quality-of-life offenders.
-But overall he has remained committed to the strategy, including arrests for turnstile-jumping.
+But overall he has remained committed to the strategy, including arrests for turnstile jumping.
 “There’s no way in hell anyone should be evading the fare,” he said at a press conference soon after Vance’s announcement, rebuking his policy change.
 “That would create chaos.”

 According to the Times, three-quarters of turnstile-jumping cases in 2016 were resolved by civil summonses issued at officers’ discretion.
 Still, the infraction is so common that nearly 25,000 people were arrested citywide last year.
-In Manhattan, where turnstile-jumping is the most common charge in criminal court, nearly 10,000 people were taken to a precinct and booked.
+In Manhattan, where turnstile jumping is the most common charge in criminal court, nearly 10,000 people were taken to a precinct and booked.
 Those charged had a history of similar arrests, thus deemed a public threat by officers, or lacked a valid ID.
 According to a statement sent to me by the NYPD public-information office, the department is “actively exploring ways to address enforcement of low-level infractions through a variety of approaches including the issuance of summonses instead of arrests.”

-Asked via email for the mayor’s reaction to the state legislators’ proposal, Press Secretary Eric Phillips replied: “When it comes to subways and turnstile-jumping, we think the NYPD’s extremely forgiving standard does a good job at this.
-As sympathetic as some defendants undoubtedly are, turnstile-jumping isn’t fair to hard-working New Yorkers who pay for the subway every day, and it isn’t conducive to running a safe, orderly transit system.”
+Asked via email for the mayor’s reaction to the state legislators’ proposal, Press Secretary Eric Phillips replied: “When it comes to subways and turnstile jumping, we think the NYPD’s extremely forgiving standard does a good job at this.
+As sympathetic as some defendants undoubtedly are, turnstile jumping isn’t fair to hard-working New Yorkers who pay for the subway every day, and it isn’t conducive to running a safe, orderly transit system.”

 The mayor, who is up for reelection this year, has come under increased scrutiny for his support of broken windows in the age of Trump, when federal immigration authorities have been empowered to send undocumented immigrants to deportation proceedings for even minor arrests.
 De Blasio has declared New York City a “sanctuary” for immigrants, but journalists, immigrants themselves, and advocacy groups have argued this status is in name only so long as low-level infractions are considered crimes.

-Bernard Harcourt, a Columbia University law professor and the author of Illusion of Order: The False Promise of Broken Windows Policing, said the proposed law to decriminalize fare-beating could function as a workaround.
+Bernard Harcourt, a Columbia University law professor and the author of Illusion of Order: The False Promise of Broken Windows Policing, said the proposed law to decriminalize fare beating could function as a workaround.
 He was frank in his criticism of de Blasio: “Obviously, the mayor doesn’t have the spine to prevent the NYPD from enforcing the misdemeanor laws in this way,” he said.
 “It requires a change to the criminal statutes of New York.”